Turner009/Turner009-Sales_Person_of_the_year/REPORT.md

 By quanity -
-There was a three way tie for most sales for products between External Lock Washer 7 (ID# 86), Mountaion-100 Black, 38(ID#280) and Touring-3000 Blue, 54(ID# 463) with 25 sales each.
+There was a three way tie for most sales for products between External Lock Washer 7 (ID# 86), Mountaion-100 Black, 38(ID#280) and Touring-3000 Blue, 54(ID# 463) all with 25 sales each.

-The slowest moving products were the Fender Set-Mountain (ID# 383) with only 1 sale  and Road-350-W Yellow, 44 (ID# 480)  and Touring-2000 Blue, 50 (ID# 476) with 3 sales each.
+The slowest moving product was the Fender Set-Mountain (ID# 383) with only 1 sale.

 6. What problems did you find in the data?
 (For example, where there any products without a price?)
 Yes products ID#s 9, 26, 86, 90, 153 have a zero price even though we show sales for those items.
-There is no field to track total value of each sale.
+There is no field to track total value of each sales transaction.